labwc/labwc/CONTRIBUTING.md

 - The use of GLib has been known to make AddressSanitiser diagnose false positives and negatives.
 - Log messages coming from GLib functions look inconsistent.
-- The use of GLib functions, naming-conventions and iterators in a code base that is predominantly ANSI C creates a clash which makes readability and maintainability harder.
+- The use of GLib functions, naming-conventions and iterators in a codebase that is predominantly ANSI C creates a clash which makes readability and maintainability harder.
 - Mixing gmalloc()/malloc() and respective free()s can create problems with memory pools [^1]

-Having said that, with our use of cairo and pango we depend on glib-2.0 anyway so linking with it and making use of some of its helper functions comes for free and can keep the code simpler.
+Having said that, with our use of cairo and pango we depend on glib-2.0 anyway, so linking with it and making use of some of its helper functions comes for free, and can keep the code simpler.

 For example, if we were going to carry out extensive string manipulation,